The 20 Best Encephalocele Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Dr. Zenonos became the associate director of the UPMC Center for Cranial Base Surgery in July 2019 after receiving extensive formal subspecialization in his field.
 He is one of a handful of board-certified neurosurgeons to have completed two fellowships in skull base surgery.
 At the University of Pittsburgh, one fellowship focused on endoscopic and minimally invasive approaches, and the other centered on complex open skull base approaches.
 His fellowship at the University of Miami was on complex cranial and cerebrovascular neurosurgery.
 Dr. Zenonos is rated as an Experienced provider by MediFind in the treatment of Encephalocele.
-His top areas of expertise are Chordoma, Meningioma, Cerebrospinal Fluid Leak, Gamma Knife Radiosurgery, and Cerebral Artery Bypass Surgery.
+His top areas of expertise are Chordoma, Meningioma, Olfactory Neuroblastoma, Gamma Knife Radiosurgery, and Cerebral Artery Bypass Surgery.

 Learn about our expert tiers